nikouu/ASP.NET-Core-Large-File-Upload-Examples/README.md

 This one is mostly here as a baseline.
 By design it buffers to *n* 64k files on disk and isn't suitable for the desired outcome.

 ### Scenario 2: `Request.BodyReader`
-I had the most hope for this one.
+I've the most hope for [`Request.BodyReader`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.httprequest.bodyreader?view=aspnetcore-7.0).
 It is also deliberately commenting out the inefficient writes to disk as they don't seem to be important.
 What is important from what I see is the memory usage once the pipe reads begin.
 The memory will shoot up but won't go back down.
 An example below is the process memory graph from Visual Studio with a 128MB file:
 ![](images/processmemory1.jpg)

 The memory usage before processing was 36MB and shot up to 676MB when processing a single 128MB file.
 This is where I'd like to understand what's using all the memory as well as why it doesn't go down.